Duet3D/wiki-content/Duet3D_hardware/Duet_2_family/Duet_2_WiFi_Ethernet_Hardware_Overview.md

 | sx1509b.[0-15] | 120-135 | SX1509B expansion I/O pins | yes | yes | no | On an SX1509B-based expander board at I2C address 0x71 connected to a Duet 2 WiFi/Ethernet.
 See [Adding additional output ports](/User_manual/Connecting_hardware/IO_additional_IO) |

 **Notes:**
+* RRF 3.x - Pull up resistors on Duet 2/DueX5 inputs should be configured for connecting a digital input (like a switch, BLtouch, etc) only on inputs not labelled "n"Stop (xstop, ystop etc).
-* Logical pin numbers for RRF 2.x are not the physical pin numbers on the expansion header, or the internal pin numbering within the firmware.
+* RRF 2.x - Logical pin numbers for RRF 2.x are not the physical pin numbers on the expansion header, or the internal pin numbering within the firmware.
-* Logical pins 64 and 65 are supported in firmware 2.01 and later only.
+* RRF 2.x - Logical pins 64 and 65 are supported in firmware 2.01 and later only.
 Note that the Z_PROB_MOD pin is driven automatically when some Z probe modes are selected.
 * RRF 2.x - Disable a heater using M307 H# A-1 C-1 D-1 to make the pin available, where # is the heater number, and make sure that no tool is configured to use that heater.
 * RRF 2.x - Disable a fan using M106 P# I-1 to make the pin available, where # is the fan number.